Skip to main content

 Highly Customizable

-Configurable options with custom error UI, restart behavior, and pluggable reporters.
+Shape the crash experience with custom error UI, restart behavior, and pluggable reporters instead of accepting the default app quit.

 • Override default handler logic